Skip to eligibility check

 Tell us about your loved one.

-Your answers are handled by Eli Health’s HIPAA-compliant clinical team and are only used to determine eligibility for the CMS GUIDE Model and contact you.
+Your answers are handled by Eli Health under HIPAA and are only used to determine eligibility for the CMS GUIDE Model and contact you.
 Final eligibility and enrollment decisions are made by CMS.

 Questions families ask